jensengroup/tmc_sa/README.md

 *IMPORTANT:*
 The MoleculeAutoCorrect and Molpert repos depend on the source C++ code from RDKit.
 In newer versions of RDKit, certain header files have been removed from the conda install.
-Therefore, these repos need to be compiled in a conda environment whith RDKit version X.
+Therefore, these repos need to be compiled in a conda environment with RDKit version 2022.09.5.

 Once the binaries from the MoleculeAutoCorrect repo has been compiled, these binaries can be called from any conda env.
 E.g a conda env that uses an updated version of RDKit.

-To do this, first install the conda env: [env.yml](env.yml)
+To get started, first install the conda env: [env.yml](env.yml)

 ```shell
 conda env create --file ./env.yml